SHPEP

 About SHPEP

-The UCLA/CDU SHPEP mission is to serve as a model learning community in which students examine a variety of healthcare issues affecting medically underserved communities through problem-based learning cases, lectures, clinical experiences, small-group discussions, and a research project.
+The mission of UCLA/CDU SHPEP is to serve as a model learning community where students critically examine health care challenges in underserved communities through problem-based learning, clinical experiences, lectures, small-group discussions, and a collaborative research project.

 Academic Enrichment